Galaxy Docker Image

 /home/user/galaxy_storage/.
 All files starting with

-welcome will be copied during starup and served as indroduction page.
+welcome will be copied during startup and served as introduction page.
 If you want to include images or other media, name them

 welcome_* and link them relative to your

 Non-essential services can be deactivated during startup.
 Set the environment variable